pirmanshah/restful_api_express/Readme.md

 Once Node.js is installed, open your command prompt or terminal and **navigate into this project folder**.
 There, run `npm install` to install all required dependencies.

-Finally, run `npm start` to start the development server and visit `http://localhost:3000` or API via `http://localhost:3000/api/v1`.
+Finally, run `npm start` to start the development server and visit `http://localhost:3000` or with API via `http://localhost:3000/api/v1`.